wetryingtodorock/getblock-docs/en/rpc-service/doge/json-rpc/doge_signmessage.md

 ---
-title: doge:signmessage \[POST\]
+title: signmessage - Dogecoin
-description: Sign messages, returns the signature
+description: Example code for the signmessage json-rpc method. Сomplete guide on how to use signmessage json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters